gvwilson/thirdbit/fiction/in-heck/index.md

 "Oh,
 and may I introduce Special Leaf?"

-The elderly tortoise had somehow made his way through the crowd without anyone noticing.
+The elderly tortoise had somehow made his way through the crowd without Gumption noticing.
 He was wearing a shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well.
 He peered at the Regulators through his little round glasses as if trying to decide whether they were books that needed re-shelving.

-Special Blazes dipped his head deferentially.
+The rabbit doffed her hat as Special Blazes dipped his head deferentially.
 "It's an honor, Special, truly an honor" he rumbled.
-Beside him,
-the rabbit doffed her hat and dipped her head as well.

 "Thank you,"
 Special Leaf said in a slightly fuddled tone.